JacekMoryto/testing-project-no.-2/README.md

 # testing-project-no.-2
-Testing trello's API with use of Postman tool, just to refresh my already gained knowledge.
+Testing Trello API with use of Postman tool, just to refresh my already gained knowledge.

 * Using 4 basic HTTP requests: GET, POST, PUT, DELETE.